course-details-portlet

 Further on evaluation

-Two assessments provide the basis for the final grade in the course, a portfolio and an individual oral final exam that count each for 50% of the final grade.
+Two assessments provide the basis for the final grade in the course, a portfolio and an individual oral final exam that count for 40% and 60% of the final grade, respectively.
 Both parts must be passed in order to pass the course.
 The results for each of the parts are given with a letter grade.
 The portfolio includes Readiness Assurance Tests (RATs) and practical assignments with deliverables.
 All parts, incl. the exam, are given and must be answered in English only.
 If a student also after the re-sit exam has the final grade F/failed, the student must repeat the entire course.
-Also in the case a student wants to try to improve his/her grade, he/she must repeat both assessments.
+Also in the case a student wants to try to improve their grade, they must repeat both assessments.

 Required previous knowledge